 When archaeologist Howard Carter discovered the tomb belonging to the Egyptian pharaoh Tutankhamun (“King Tut” to you and me), over 5,000 items were found buried along with the ancient ruler, including thrones, musical instruments, food, sandals, and other royal luxuries - and this was after the tomb had already been robbed at least twice!
 Needless to say, good ol' Tutty received some bad advice about how best to distribute his personal wealth upon his passing.
 Most of us, thankfully, want to leave our assets behind to loved ones or to charities near and dear to our hearts, not buried under the sand for thousands of years.
 Wills are the most common documents for doing precisely that.

-A will is a legal document that lays out your instructions for the distribution of your assets upon your passing, as well as for providing directions for care and support of minor children.
-As long as your document fulfills the basic requirements of your state, its provisions will have the law on their side and be enforceable if it is ever brought before a probate judge.
-Common features of wills include the naming of an executor, who is responsible for carrying out the will's terms, and the beneficiaries who will receive the decedent's assets.
+A Will is a legal document that lays out your instructions for the distribution of your assets upon your passing, as well as for providing directions for the care and support of minor children.
+As long as your document fulfills the basic requirements of your state, its provisions will have the law on its side and be enforceable if it is ever brought before a probate judge.
+Common features of Wills include the naming of an executor, who is responsible for carrying out the Will's terms, and the beneficiaries who will receive the decedent's assets.

 On to the requirements...

-Most states require two people to witness the signing of a will.
-It is normally not necessary that the witnesses actually read the will, just as long as they witness the testator signing his or her own will.
-In addition, in many states a witnesses to a will cannot be an interested party, meaning they cannot be individuals who benefit in any way from the terms of the will.
-Even if a state allows a witness to be an interested party, it is good practice to choose witnesses who are not interested parties to avoid any challenges to the will.
+Most states require two people to witness the signing of a Will.
+It is normally not necessary that the witnesses actually read the Will, just as long as they witness the testator signing his or her own Will.
+In addition, in many states witnesses to a Will cannot be an interested party, meaning they cannot be individuals who benefit in any way from the terms of the Will.
+Even if a state allows a witness to be an interested party, it is good practice to choose witnesses who are not interested parties to avoid any challenges to the Will.

 It's a legal document - you gotta sign it!
 Special circumstances - such as physical/bodily limitations - often allow for someone else to sign for you, as long as their signing occurs with your consent and in your presence.